aswin-asokan/EazyGo-MAp/README.md

 A mobile application that provides users with an easy way to report and manage pipeline issues, road patches, and other infrastructure needs.

+Also checkout our authority side site at [EazyGo_Authority](https://github.com/aswin-asokan/eazyGo_Auth)
 ### Download

 - **Recommended:** Download and install APK from **[GitHub Releases](https://github.com/aswin-asokan/EazyGo-MAp/releases/tag/v1.0.0)**